QuTech-Delft/imsep/docs/version-control/index.md

 # Version control

-This chapter of the workshop aims to answer questions related to version control.
-On this page the following topics are addressed:
+!!! abstract "Overview"

     - What are shells, and how do they differ per operating system (OS)?
     - What is Git, and how can it be set up?

-!!! note
+An understanding of shells is a prerequisite for using Git from the command-line.

-    Shells are a prerequisite for using Git from the command-line, and is therefore addressed in this chapter.
+The topic is therefore addressed at the start of this chapter.

 ## Shells